Joint Symposium from the Geneva Centre for Emerging Viral Diseases and the Centre FOR Vaccinology.

 "Emerging viruses, new vaccines and their public health impact", 7th to 9th April 2025, Campus Biotech

-Our two Centres have been at the forefront of research on emerging viruses and vaccines for decades, and in line with our expertise and research we are pleased to announce the 4th symposium of our Centre for Emerging Viral Diseases, that is at the same time the 1st joint symposium together with the Centre for Vaccinology: "Emerging viruses, new vaccines and their public health impact".
+Our two Centres have been at the forefront of research on emerging viruses and vaccines for decades, and in line with our expertise and research we are pleased to announce the 4th symposium of the Centre for Emerging Viral Diseases, that is at the same time the 1st joint symposium together with the Centre for Vaccinology: "Emerging viruses, new vaccines and their public health impact".

 The meeting will be held in Geneva on April 7th-9th 2025, and we will address questions such as: